Collier Heights

-Historic Collier Heights is a historically middle-class and predominately African-American populated area in western Atlanta.
+Historic Collier Heights is a historically middle-class and predominantly African-American populated area in western Atlanta.
 It is bordered to the west by Fairburn Road, the east by Hamilton E. Holmes Drive, the north by Donald L. Hollowell Parkway, and to the south by the Interstate 20 bridge at Linkwood Road.

 Collier Heights is a 1,750-home enclave with mostly brick ranch houses built in the 1950s and 1960s.
 It is one of the first upscale communities in the nation built exclusively by African-American planners for the emerging Atlanta African-American middle-class.
 It has been featured in several publications like Ebony and Jet magazines.
 It was featured in the "Homefinder" section of the Atlanta Journal-Constitution.
 Since 2009, the area has been listed on the United States National Register of Historic Places.
 The community achieved local historic designation in June 2013.

 History

 Collier Heights was founded in 1948 and was sold to African Americans because the land was believed to be undesirable.
 It became Atlanta's largest and most desirable African American residential community in the mid 20th century.
 By the 1990s and 2000s, the neighborhood experienced a major decline due to high crime, blight, and low performing zoned public schools.
 Many middle-class Black families left for homes in southwest Atlanta or outside the city.
-However, since the 2010s, investments in the neighborhood have improved desirability and property values.
+However, since the 2010s, investments in and around the neighborhood have improved desirability and property values.

 Collier Heights has been the home of several notable African Americans including Cynthia McKinney, Emmanuel Lewis, Billy McKinney, Leroy Johnson, Jasmine Guy, Asa G. Yancey, Sr., Herman J. Russell, Martin Luther King, Sr, Donald Hollowell, Ralph David and Juanita Abernathy, Christine King Farris, Keisha Lance Bottoms, Whitman Mayo, and Andre Dickens.